 Step 8: Cooling

-Once baked, transfer the sourdough bread to a wire rack to cool for at least one hour.
-This step is crucial as it allows the crumb to set properly.
-Store your sourdough bread in a paper bag at room temperature for up to several days, or slice and freeze it for longer storage.
+Once baked, move bread to wire rack to cool at least 1 hr.
+This lets crumb set.
+Store in a paper bag at room temp for a few days, or slice and freeze for later.

 Timing Considerations